Bipin Rawat: Army Commander

-After relinquishing command of III Corps, Rawat was appointed General Officer Commanding Maharashtra, Gujarat and Goa Area, headquartered in Mumbai.

-After a short stint, he was promoted to the Army Commander grade and assumed the post of General Officer Commanding-in-Chief (GOC-in-C) Southern Command on 1 January 2016.
+After relinquishing command of III Corps, Rawat was appointed General Officer Commanding Maharashtra, Gujarat and Goa Area, headquartered in Mumbai.After a short stint, he was promoted to the Army Commander grade and assumed the post of General Officer Commanding-in-Chief (GOC-in-C) Southern Command on 1 January 2016.
 After an eight-month tenure, he assumed the post of Vice Chief of the Army Staff on 1 September 2016.

 Chief of the Army Staff

-On 17 December 2016, the Government of India appointed Rawat as the 27th Chief of the Army Staff, superseding two more senior Lieutenant Generals, Praveen Bakshi and P. M. Hariz.
+On 17 December 2016, the Government of India appointed Rawat as the 27th Chief of the Army Staff, superseding two more senior Lieutenant Generals, Praveen Bakshi (Eastern Army Commander) and P. M. Hariz (Southern Army Commander).
 The appointment made by NDA ruled Government was politically controversial.
 Rawat was accused of nepotism and gratuitously politicising the appointment, by the senior serving and retired military officers.

 He took office of Chief of the Army Staff as the 27th COAS on 31 December 2016, after retirement of General Dalbir Singh Suhag.
 He was the third officer from the Gorkha Brigade to become the Chief of the Army Staff, after Sam Manekshaw and Suhag.

+He rejected the implementation of Non-Functional Upgradation (NFU) for the armed forces.
+Speaking in May 2017, he urged defence personnel not to compare themselves with civil-service officers and clarified that the military would “implement NFU in our own way,” emphasizing that automatic pay upgrades of the kind granted to Group A civil servants could potentially diminish the distinct status of the armed services.

 In 2018, Rawat defended the army Major involved in the Kashmir human shield incident, where a Kashmiri man was tied to a jeep as a human shield.
 The officer was awarded a Chief of the Army Staff Commendation Card by Rawat for counter-insurgency operations.

 Rawat had been criticized by the opposition party leaders for making political statements during the Citizenship Amendment Act protests.

 On his visit to the United States in 2019, General Rawat was inducted to the United States Army Command and General Staff College International Hall of Fame.
 He was also an honorary General of Nepalese Army in accordance with the tradition between the Indian and Nepali armies to confer the honorary rank of General upon each other's chiefs to signify their close and special military ties.

 Rawat served as the 57th Chairman of the Chiefs of Staff Committee.